How to Get Cast on ‘Saturday Night Live’

 Here are the best ways to get yourself seen.

 Get involved in sketch and improv comedy groups.
 Becoming affiliated with a major company isn’t impossible.
-For instance, the Groundlings school’s website offers simple steps to sign up for classes like Improv for Beginners, Sketch Writing Workshop, and Audition for Basic Improv.
+For instance, the Groundlings’ school website offers simple steps to sign up for classes such as Improv for Beginners, Sketch Writing Workshop, and Audition for Basic Improv.
 If paying for classes isn’t realistic for you at the moment, focus on becoming part of a group of funny people that you can collaborate, write sketches, and make videos with.
 Social media and the internet are your oyster—put your comedy on display.

 Try your hand at standup and open mics.
 Throughout the run of “SNL,” comedy clubs and young, rising comics have gotten massive attention from Michaels and other talent recruiters.
 Get used to writing and performing original material, getting a feel for what works and what doesn’t, and finding your unique comedic voice.